bigjosh/TSL/README.md

 #### `B` Pin

+Grounding the `B` pin will show a series of three display phases, switching once per second.

+The sequence will repeat if pin `B` is still grounded after phase 3 is displayed.

+##### Phase 1

+The LCD displays the `STARTTIME` block from EEPROM.

+Left `:` is on to differentiate this display.

+##### Phase 2

-Grounding the `B` pin will show the current time as loaded from the RTC on the display.
+the current time as loaded from the RTC on the display.
 This will show even if the clock has not been initialized.

-The right `:` is lit to differentiate this mode.
+The right `:` is lit to differentiate this display.

 Left decimal point means low voltage flag set in RX8900 right now.